Your baby's sleep development is racing.

 soothing later on.

-A lot depends on your baby's personality, her overall health and
+A lot of course also depends on your baby's personality, her overall health and

 family situation.
 Don't hesitate to ask me if you'd like to discuss sleeping through in your